AdrianMoldoveanu/project1/README.md

         2. As a Frequent User, I want to check to see if there are any new reviews about fingertip mice.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any new added mice reviews.

+     ### Further Testing

+     -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+     -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7 & Nokia5.
+     -   A large amount of testing was done to ensure that all pages were linking correctly.
+     -   My girlfriend and coworkers were asked to review the site and documentation to point out any bugs and/or user experience issues

     ### Design

        #### Colour Scheme